 - Next iOS 14 Update for iPhone 7

-We’ve been testing the iOS 14.4 update on an iPhone 7 for several days now and we’re pretty impressed with the software’s performance.
+We’ve been testing the iOS 14.6 update on an iPhone 7 for several days and we’re pretty impressed with the software’s performance thus far.

-While some iPhone 7 users have noticed bugs and performance issues, iOS 14.4 is currently performing at a high level on our device.
+While some iPhone 7 users have noticed bugs and performance issues, iOS 14.6 is currently performing at a high level on the phone in our possession.

-The software feels extremely snappy and it’s still noticeably faster than iOS 13.
-Apps open faster and the software’s animations and transitions are crisp.
+iOS 14.6 feels extremely snappy and fast.
+Apps open up quickly and the software’s animations and transitions are crisp.

 We haven’t noticed any slowdown in problem areas like Notification Center, Control Center, or the keyboard.
-There are areas where we’ve seen sluggish performance in the past.
+There are areas where we’ve seen sluggish performance on previous versions of iOS 14.

 Battery life is very strong at the moment and we haven’t noticed any issues with Wi-Fi, Bluetooth, and GPS.
 All of these connections are strong.